cloud-hybrid/variable-iterator/README.md

 ### `null` Key-Value Assignment(s) ###

-In order to require User-input, specify the Key as an arbitrary but unique string, followed with a null `Value` assignment.
+In order to require user-input, specify the key as an arbitrary but unique string, followed with a null assignment.

 ### Optional Chaining ###